 Dog sledding, hiking up to the rim of a volcano and peering into its sulfur lake, and taking a mud bath--all in my first day in tiny Caviahue.
 For six weeks, I snow-shoed and hiked to waterfalls, lakes and over mountains for hours with ethereal silence and no one else in sight.
-No need to catch a bus or pay for an excursion to hike in the mountains--I just w ... read more
+No need to catch a bus or pay for an excursion to hike in the mountains--I just walked out t ... read more

 South America » Argentina » Neuquén » Caviahue Following independence from Spain in 1816, Argentina experienced periods of internal political conflict between conservatives and liberals and between civilian and military factions.
 After World War II, a long period of Peronist authoritarian rule an... ... read more

 I´m a one-way ticket, slow traveler, relishing the freedom of the open road and trusting serendipity to guide my journey.
 When I was younger, I used to travel for a year at a time.
 Then a few years ago, I roamed Europe and North Africa for three and a half years and liked that even better.